ansible/ansible/docs/docsite/rst/network/getting_started/first_playbook.rst

 Gathering facts from network devices
 ====================================

-Ansible 2.9 introduced improved fact gathering for network devices.
 The ``gather_facts`` keyword now supports gathering network device facts in standardized key/value pairs.
 You can feed these network facts into further tasks to manage the network device.

 You can also use the new ``gather_network_resources`` parameter with the network ``*_facts`` modules (such as :ref:`eos_facts <eos_facts_module>`) to return just a subset of the device configuration, as shown below.